atbcb/usab-uswds/_ada-guides/chapter-10-amusement-rides.md

 Accessibility Guidelines for Transportation Vehicles]({{ site.baseurl }}/ada/vehicles/).

+{% include sr-dimension-markings.html %}

 #### New Rides
-New rides refer to the "first use," which is the first time amusement park patrons take a ride on a custom designed or newly manufactured ride.
+New rides refer to the "first use", which is the first time amusement park patrons take a ride on a custom designed or newly manufactured ride.
 If a ride is moved to another area of a park or to another park, it is not considered new.
 If the ride was purchased from another entity,